 St George Uniting Church Head Reverend David Baker told the Roma Western Star those remaining had tried to keep the church together.

-“They had started talking among themselves about what they would do, together,” Rev Baker told the newspaper.
+“They had started talking among themselves about what they would do, together,” Rev Baker said.

 “As a group, about 90 per cent of them decided that they would leave and form a new Christian community.”